bmarcote/vlbi_calculator/README.md

 ```

-Once you have it installed, you can simply run it by typing `planobs --server` in the terminal.
+Once you have it installed, you can simply run it by typing `planobs-server` in the terminal.
 It will start to run the server and you will be able to access it in your browser by following the typed url (likely http://0.0.0.0:8050/).

 > **But PlanObs also has a lovely command-line interface!